Tomahawk chop: Kansas City Chiefs

-The Chiefs first heard it in November 1990, when the Northwest Missouri State band, directed by 1969 Florida State graduate Al Sergel, did the chant.
+Following its adoption by the Florida State Seminoles, the Kansas City Chiefs adopted the gesture in November 1990, when the Northwest Missouri State band, directed by 1969 Florida State graduate Al Sergel, did the chant.

 "It is a direct descendant of Florida State," said Chiefs promotions director Phil Thomas.
-"The band started doing the tomahawk chop, and the players and (coach) Marty Schottenheimer loved it."
+"The band started doing the tomahawk chop, and the players and Marty Schottenheimer loved it."

 The tomahawk chop has evolved into a pregame tradition at home games.
 Chiefs cheerleaders had long used their hands to bang on a large drum to the beat of the tomahawk chop, sometimes replaced by a former player or local celebrity using a large drum stick, all while the crowd performs the chop action.
 Since 2020, however, Kansas City Chiefs cheerleaders have been required to lead the chop with a closed fist rather than the traditional open palm.

 Before the 2024 Super Bowl, the Kansas City Chiefs were criticized by Native American advocacy groups for their use of the chop.
 Rhonda LeValdo of the group Not in Our Honor described the tomahawk chop as synchronized racism.
 The Kansas City Indian Center, the Not in Our Coalition, End Racism KC, and the National Congress of American Indians have called on the team to change their name and end the tomahawk chop.